Question 1:

 Answer 3:

-You can select plain Fortran 90, 95 or 2003 (Options/Preferences: Compiler Emulation in the Windows IDE, or setting the environmental FCKCNF when using the command line).
+You can select plain Fortran 90, 95, 2003, or 2008 syntax in Options/Preferences/Compiler Emulation in the Forcheck IDE, or setting the environmental FCKCNF when using the command line and select one of the plain Fortran configuration files.

-However, the data type information and data types supported still depend on the compilers used.
-So adapt the configuration file to your processor and situation.
-You also could strip down the configuration file of one of your compilers, or just specify the /f90, /f95, or /f03 option.
+However, the data type information and data types supported depend on the compiler used.
+So best is to adapt the configuration file of your choice to your processor and situation.
+You also could strip down the configuration file of your compiler, or specify the standard conformance option.

 Question 4: